CPS-IT/frontend-asset-handler/docs/components/providers.md

 ### `command`

-Additional command that is locally executed prior to validating the source file.
+A custom command that is locally executed prior to validating the source file.
-It can be used to prepare the source file for further processing with a supported [processor](processors.md).
-When omitted, the source file is expected to exist without further modification.
+By default, the source path – as specified in the [url](#url) section – will be taken for further processing with a supported processor.
+However, if you first need to prepare such a file or directory, you may define an additional custom command here.

 * Required: **no**
 * Default: **–**